adejokun/Infrastructure-as-Code/AWS/Containerized-employee-directory-application-with-K8/README.md

 The overview of the deployment steps is given below:
 1. Define foundational networking/security architecture - public subnets, private subnets, NAT gateway (NAT gateway is required for   internet connection to pods hosted in private subnets)
 2. Create the kubernetes control plane in the public subnets.
-Associated relevant permissions by attaching required policy   (AmazonEKSClusterPolicy) to an IAM role
+Associate relevant permissions by attaching required policy   (AmazonEKSClusterPolicy) to an IAM role
 3. Create the worker nodes in the private subnets.
-Associated relevant permissions by attaching required policies    (AmazonEC2ContainerRegistryReadOnly, AmazonEKS_CNI_Policy, AmazonEKSWorkerNodePolicy, AmazonDynamoDBFullAccess, AmazonS3FullAccess) to an IAM role
+Associate relevant permissions by attaching required policies    (AmazonEC2ContainerRegistryReadOnly, AmazonEKS_CNI_Policy, AmazonEKSWorkerNodePolicy, AmazonDynamoDBFullAccess, AmazonS3FullAccess) to an IAM role
 4. Configure internet-facing Application Load Balancer Controller (alb) with helm:
     - create Service account for alb
     - associate an IAM OIDC (OpenID Connect) provider